pmitroev/wkndgram/README.md

 - **Sign Up**: Users sign up with an email and password.
 - **Login**: Users can log in to their account.
 - **Session Management**: The authentication context (`AuthContext`) handles user session state across the app.

-## Contributing

-Feel free to fork the project, submit issues, and make pull requests.
-Contributions are highly appreciated!

-## License

-This project is licensed under the MIT License.